"The suggestion that liability for defamation is absolute, or, for that matter merely strict, can depend only on such cases as

 regarding one or other element of the delict (Burchell op cit at p 283; see also Raifeartaigh Fault Issues and Libel Law - A Comparison

 between Irish, English and United States Law [1991 ] 40 ICLQ 763).
-The indicated approach is intended to cater for ignorance and
+The indicated approach is intended to cater for ignorance and mistake at the level of lawfulness; and in a given case negligence

-of the publication.
-In such a case a defence of absence of animus injuriandi can plainly not be available to the defendant.
+injuriandi can plainly not be available to the defendant.

 Defendants' counsel, rightly in my view, accepted that there are compelling reasons for holding that the media should not be treated